Skip to content

 Phase 1 — Single-chip correctness

 Every public API runs through a real NKI kernel on a trn1 or trn2 NeuronCore, matching the PyTorch reference within float tolerance.
-Today, across the suite, the NKI kernels are scaffolded but dispatch falls back to PyTorch.
-Phase 1 replaces the stubs with real kernels and validates them against published test vectors and cross-library integration demos.
+Phase 1 replaces dispatch stubs with real kernels and validates them against published test vectors and cross-library integration demos.

 Phase 2 — Precision and numerical validation

-The NKI path becomes meaningfully faster than the PyTorch fallback and competitive on a per-dollar basis with NVIDIA on vintage-matched instances (A10G vs trn1, H100 vs trn2).
+Performance: NKI path becomes meaningfully faster than the PyTorch fallback and competitive per-dollar against vintage-matched NVIDIA instances (A10G vs Trn1, H100 vs Trn2, GB200 vs Trn3).
+Work per kernel: tile-shape sweeps, operand-stationarity choices, multi-engine scheduling, operation fusion, NEFF compile-cache reuse.

 Phase 4 — Model-parallel multi-chip

-Workloads whose tensors exceed a single chip's HBM — large-basis DF-MP2, N > 2^24 FFTs, sparse systems with >1B nonzeros — are sharded across NeuronCores within a chip and chips within an instance.
+Workloads whose tensors exceed a single chip's HBM — large-basis DF-MP2, N > 2²⁴ FFTs, sparse systems with >1B nonzeros — sharded across NeuronCores within a chip and chips within an instance.
+Introduces ShardedTensor abstractions, collective operations (blocked on nki.collectives, expected in Neuron SDK 2.30+), and dispatch glue transparent to the user.
+HPL-MxP UltraServer submission.

-Cross-instance (EFA-interconnected) multi-chip is a Phase 4 follow-up if demand warrants it.
+Cross-instance (EFA-interconnected) multi-chip is a Phase 4 follow-up.

 Where each library is today